-Over the course of the past generation, a considerable amount of debate has occurred regarding guns, gun ownership rights, regulation of firearms.
-The issues associated with these discussions have included a discussion of accidental and intentional deaths caused through the use of guns in the United States.
+Throughout the past generation, a considerable amount of debate has occurred regarding guns, gun ownership rights, regulation of firearms.
+The issues associated with these discussions have included a discussion of accidental and intentional deaths caused by the use of guns in the United States.

 2017 Gun Accident Statistics